 1. Are you a Canadian citizen and at least 18 years old?
 You can vote in a municipality where you own or rent a property.
 If you live in the city and your house is your residence (you’re only allowed to have one residence), you can vote there.
 And if you have a cottage, you are considered a “non-resident elector” and can also vote in that municipality.
 If you are the spouse of a non-resident elector, you also get to vote in that riding.
 (If it’s your brother’s cottage, say, and you have use of it, that doesn’t count.
 You’re not a non-resident elector.)
 But…

 2. If your cottage is actually owned by a trust or a business, then you are not considered to own the land and are not eligible to vote.
 And…

 3. If your home and your cottage are in the same municipality (rare, but possible), you only get one vote, and you have to vote in the ward where your residence is.

 4. You can find out if you are on the voters’ list at voterlookup.ca.
 If you are not on the list, you have until the close of voting on Oct.
-22 to apply to your municipal clerk to have your name added.
+24 to apply to your municipal clerk to have your name added.
 You must have proof that you are eligible to vote to do this including both proof of identity and proof of residence.

 5. You may not be able to go to your cottage municipality to vote in person on election day (it’s a Monday).
-Investigate what alternative voting methods your municipality has decided to use: advanced polls, mail-in ballots, voting by telephone or Internet.
+Investigate what alternative voting methods your municipality has decided to use: advanced polls, mail-in ballots, and voting by telephone or Internet.
 The municipal clerk is responsible for establishing the policies and procedures for voting.